 - Canon Defilement: Played for Laughsnote .
 Many fanworks make Ken a bigger bastard than he is in the actual series.
 Others make Hoshi go from having some Ho Yay with Ken to being a full-out pedophile.

 - Designated Hero: Ken, which is part of why the show is so hilarious.
-He basically goes around doing horrendous and needlessly cruel things and gets no reprimand or punishment.
+He basically goes around doing horrendous and needlessly cruel things, and he gets no reprimand or punishment because it's all supposed to be in the name of justice and defending Earth from the Juralians.
 It's almost like he does stuff like that so often that no one is surprised by it anymore.

 - Ensemble Dark Horse: Hoshi and Dr. Volga are extremely popular among MAD makers, far more than the hero is.
 Both only appear in one episode.